Ph-lo/Promptify/README.md

-# Codex
+# Promptify

-Make quick requests to the codex model from OpenAI
+Make quick requests to OpenAI models GPT and DALL-E